Tree and Shrub Pruning

 - Crown thinning is the selective removal of small, live branches to reduce crown density.
 Proper thinning is done near the ends of the limbs and requires the ability of a skilled arborist to make important decisions on what should stay and what should go.
 Thinning can help to reduce the risk of storm damage and disease.

 - Crown reduction is the selective removal of branches and stems to reduce the height or spread of a tree or shrub.
 Proper reductions take time and a keen eye for the overall shape of a tree or shrub.
 We do not "top" trees.
 Instead, we make cuts at the proper junctions.
+This type of pruning is only recommended for shrubs and smaller growing trees such as fruiting and ornamental trees.

 - Crown elevation is the selective removal of branches to provide vertical clearance.